 This can be an entire closet full of shelves or a simple little cooler on wheels ready to go with you.
 The size will be determined by a few factors and the necessary supplies it contains will be generalized based on your location or emerging threats from your area.

 A food pantry doesn’t have to cost a lot of money or stay so full you can’t keep the door closed.
-However, you should have enough supplies inside to feed every person in your home for a few days or longer.
+However, you should have enough supplies inside to feed every person inside your home for a few days or longer.

 The most prepared pantries also have non-food supplies and enough extra for unexpected days or unexpected persons.

 Here we will cover the necessities and amounts to get one person through three days of emergency conditions.
-If you have more people or want to add for unexpected additions, just multiply the items by the number of people you want to hold supplies for.
+If you have more people or want to add unexpected additions, just multiply the items by the number of people you want to hold supplies for.

-Will Food Items Expire?
+Do Food Items from Your Emergency Pantry Expire?

 Yes.
 Anything edible will have an eventual expiration date.
 When you are making your purchases, you will need to check the expiration dates and keep records or frequently check for items near expiration that need to be used and replaced.